Selltowitz/p4/README.md

 I created 6 exercices on the [P4-VM](https://github.com/p4lang/tutorials) of the P4 Language Consortium using Mininet.
 3 of those exercices have been successfully ported to real hardware (Edgecore Wedge 100BF-32X with Intel Tofino1).
 The main focus of those exercices is getting an "easier" start into the programming language and will be explained the exercice folder.

+## Under construction
+Confidentiality checks for my bachelor thesis were approved at the end of May 2023, so I firstly wanted to upload my P4 code here.
+Mainly fixing READMEs for every exercice for now and doing my Masters in Information and Communication Engineering at HTW Berlin.
+Feel free to contact me :)

 ## Relevant Documentation